 Social Innovation Workshop

 Does your organization struggle with how to best align purpose and profit?
 Do you want to make better progress toward the U.N.
 Sustainable Development Goals?
 We’re collaborating with cross-sector community partners on a social innovation workshop to address these issues and more.
-Our goal is to launch the workshop in Q1 2019.
 If you’re interested, drop us a note below and be the first to hear about it.